climopy-dev/climopy/README.rst

 ClimPy
 ======

-This package includes utilities for analyzing and processing datasets related to atmospheric science, including several common statistical and objective analysis techniques, formulas for derived physical quantities, and physical constants.
+This package includes utilities for analyzing and processing geophysical datasets, including several common statistical and objective analysis techniques, formulas for derived physical quantities, and physical constants.

 Many atmospheric scientists may already have scripts for data analysis tasks lying around.
-But this package is meant to be a **user-friendly**, **well-documented**, **flexible** consolidation of these tasks.
+But this package is meant to be a **standardized**, **well-documented**, **flexible** consolidation of these tasks.

 This is a work-in-progress -- currently, there is no formal release on PyPi.
 For the time being, you may install directly from Github using: